followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/20 Editing/10 User Interaction/40 Form Mode.md

 ---

 See the topics in the [Organize Simple Items](/Documentation/Guide/Widgets/Form/Organize_Simple_Items) section for more information on organizing simple items on the form.
-You can also specify other options of the **Form** widget in the **editing**.**form** object to configure the editing form.
-Refer to the [Form Guides](/Documentation/Guide/Widgets/Form/) for more inforamtion.
+You can also specify other **Form** widget options in the **editing**.**form** object to configure the editing form.
+Refer to the [Form Guides](/Documentation/Guide/Widgets/Form/) for more information.

 <a href="https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/FormEditing/jQuery/Light/" class="button orange small fix-width-155" target="_blank">View Demo</a>